A tale of many cities: Helsinki, Tallinn, Brighton, London and Rochester

 I was still feeling a little out of it so I don't have strong memories of the city, other than it felt cold and uninviting.
 I'm sure that's completely unfair.
 I saw little of it, other than the university buildings, to make a lasting impression.

-I bought a beautiful piece of photographic art of the cathedral in the snow from a stall there and a fridge magnet of the same scene.
+I bought a beautiful piece of photographic art of the cathedral in the snow from a stall at the markets and a fridge magnet of the same scene.
 I still have both on display at home.
 I look at the artwork a lot, and wonder how it must be to experience Helsinki in the snow.

 Once I was at the conference I felt more settled and I found the university staff and students super friendly and helpful.
-The University of Helsinki was founded in 1640 (awesome!) and its buildings sit within the city centre, unrecognisable as a distinct campus.
+The University of Helsinki was founded in 1640 - well old then! - and its buildings sit within the city centre, unrecognisable as a distinct campus.
 Here's a shot of the main building where I remember going on the first day to register.

 I was working at Queensland University of Technology at the time, in the Business School.
 The 'show and tell' format of the conference packed a bunch of presenters into one room for an hour on a related topic, each with only a few minutes to speak before Q&A time at the nearby display area.
 I was in the group discussing curriculum and course development.
 My presentation focussed on the first steps towards work-readiness work I was doing through a new approach to teaching graduate attributes in core units.
 I remember that my presentation went well, but that it was a long way to travel for such a brief opportunity to showcase my work.

 I'm writing this post in 2024 and I must admit that I don't have strong memories of the conference presentations.
 I do remember the British contingent of delegates and the laughs we had at meal and mingling times.
 Lunches and dinners were provided and I recall a lot of fish and potatoes on the menu.
 There was a reception at City Hall on the first evening, too, that made us all feel like royalty.
-You can see the City Hall (blue building) with the magnificent cathedral in the background in the below shot.
+City Hall [the blue building] with the magnificent cathedral in the background is in the below shot.
 I just wish I'd been more with it during the time I was in the city.
 The travel delay really knocked the stuffing out of me.

 The Old Town looms large when heading towards it from the port.
-I felt like I was walking into a fairytale as we entered the town.
-It is surrounded by urban sprawl and high-rise buildings which only makes the medieval structures seem more magical somehow, as if a movie set has been plonked there.
+I felt like I was walking into a fairytale as we entered the town through a gate in the medieval defensive walls.
+The Old Town is surrounded by urban sprawl and high-rise buildings which only makes the ancient structures seem more magical somehow, as if a movie set has been plonked there.

 The Old Town is separated by class, with Toompea at the top of the hill where the aristocracy lived and the Lower Town that once housed tradespeople.
 The Old Town is surrounded by walls and turrets and the streets are paved with cobblestones.
 The below collage only goes some way to capturing the beauty of Tallinn.
-It still rates as one of my favourite places in Europe.
+Along with Bruges, Tallinn is one of the most beautiful cities I have experienced in Europe.

 These are some of my favourite shots, showing the walls of the town and the pretty trees that framed them.
 Tallinn really is a magical place.